 In June 2019, the company, Vinnslustöðin hf (VSV), acquired Grupeixe, thus assuming absolute control of the entire production chain, from the fishing of the cod in the Icelandic seas to the end of its production, ready to be served at Portuguese tables.
 This was the first and, to date, the only investment by an Icelandic fishing company in the acquisition of an industrial facility in Portugal.

 Today, Grupeixe is the Portuguese company which holds the largest quantity of Icelandic cod and the only one with the capacity to implement improvements in all stages of the production process, in order to guarantee the traceability and quality of our cod like nobody else.

-VSV was founded in 1943 by 105 fishermen in the Westman Islands.
-Since then, it has never stopped producing green salted cod, which for many decades was sent to Portuguese companies.
+VSV was founded in 1946 by 105 fishermen in the Westman Islands.
+Since then, it has never stopped producing wet salted cod, which for many decades was sent to Portuguese companies.

 Through this acquisition, Grupeixe has gained a deeper knowledge of the art of fishing and salting cod.
 It has also acquired total control over the processes and is able to guarantee the quality of the final product, with the focus being on the continuous improvement of the art of producing cod.

 VSV has grown and is currently one of the largest Icelandic fishing companies, with 350 employees and a fleet of eight vessels.
 It fishes various species whilst complying with all the seal requirements and sustainability criteria to safeguard the oceans and their resources.